ws-garcia/VBA-CSV-interface/docs/api/enumerations/escapetokens.md

 # EscapeTokens Enum
 {: .fs-9 }

-Provides a list of constants for use to configure the char used as escape one.
+Provides a list of constants to configure the char used as escape character.
 {: .fs-6 .fw-300 }

 ---